How to Center a DIV Block Using CSS

 Browser Support

-The code above has been tested with IE 6 to 11, Firefox, Chrome, Vivaldi, Opera and Safari.
+The code above has been tested with IE 6 to 11, Firefox, Chrome, Edge, Vivaldi, Opera and Safari.
 It should work in all later browsers as well, since the newer ones tend to be standards-compliant.

 Conclusion